lambdamikel/Busch-2090/README.md

 ``Select`` key to confirm current file name; ``Left`` and ``Right`` keys to move cursor, ``Up`` and ``Down`` keys to change character at cursor position.

+On the mega version 2, there is no keypad, but discrete N.O. buttons (see above) take on the functions for SD card operations.

 Files are loaded from SDCard via ``PGM 1``.
 Here, the LCD+Keypad shield is used to browse through the directory of files.
 Use ``Select``